 China issues visas for Kailash Mansarovar yatra

 New Delhi, Aug 08: Contrary to reports, China has granted visas for a group of Indian pilgrims for the Kailash Mansarovar yatra.
-There was a slight delay in the issue of visas, but the same was finally finally done.
+There was a slight delay in the issue of visas, but the same was finally done.

 Sources tell OneIndia that after the visas were given, the pilgrims have started their pilgrimage.
 Every year several hundreds of Indians undertake the yatra.